Team5924/resources/md/control-system/battery.md

 * use a battery beak to check batteries
 * keep wires from battery terminals to connector short as possible
 * use lock nuts to secure lugs to the battery terminals to prevent them from loosening which can increase resistance
-* cover exposed terminals. tape and heatshrink are convenient
+* cover exposed terminals. tape and heatshrink work well